nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 This standard defines a few top-level fields:

+`"name"`:

+- A single string, free format.
+- It is recommended to have “name” strings help identifying the purpose of the contract.

+`"description"`:

+- A single string, free format.
+- Preferably a set proper *natural language* paragraphs.

 `"version"`:

 - A single string, free format.
-- It is recommended to have version strings which attempt at uniquely identifying the exact Michelson contract, or at least its behavior.
+- It is recommended to have version strings which attempt at uniquely identifying the exact Michelson contract, or at least its behavior, as a precision w.r.t the `name` field.
+Of course, none of that can be enforced.

 `"license"`: